ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 Contract documents can be uploaded only up until conclusion of the agreement.
 Let's add contract document:

-.. include:: http/tutorial/tender-contract-upload-document.http
+.. http:example:: http/tutorial/tender-contract-upload-document.http
    :code:

 `201 Created` response code and `Location` header confirm that document has been added.

 Let's see the list of contract documents:

-.. include:: http/tutorial/tender-contract-get-documents.http
+.. http:example:: http/tutorial/tender-contract-get-documents.http
    :code:

 We can add another contract document:

-.. include:: http/tutorial/tender-contract-upload-second-document.http
+.. http:example:: http/tutorial/tender-contract-upload-second-document.http
    :code:

 `201 Created` response code and `Location` header confirm second document has been added.

 Let's see the list of all uploaded contract documents:

-.. include:: http/tutorial/tender-contract-get-documents-again.http
+.. http:example:: http/tutorial/tender-contract-get-documents-again.http
    :code:

 Contract registration